Home » Recipes » Main Dish Recipes » Pork » Roasted Pork Tenderloin Sandwich

 Instructions

-• While the tenderloin is cooking, prepare and cook the peppers and onions.
-Cut the onion in half and slice into thin half moon shapes.
+• While the tenderloin is cooking, prep and cook the peppers and onions.
+Cut the onion in half and slice it into thin half-moon shapes.
 Do the same with the bell pepper.

 • Place a skillet over medium heat and add the olive oil.
 Add the sliced onions and peppers, salt, pepper, and seasoning.
 Cook for 8-10 minutes or until the onions are softened.

-• When the tenderloin is done, remove it from the oven and cover lightly with aluminum foil and let it rest while you continue.
+• When the tenderloin is done, remove it from the oven and cover lightly with aluminum foil.
+Let it rest while you continue with the recipe.

 • Allow the rolls to cool briefly while you slice the tenderloin.
 Make thin, across the grain slices of the tenderloin.